 All bookings are done in person at the MBSU facility: 5-047 CCIS Building.

 All equipment must be booked before it can be used, even if the machine is not currently in use.
 Bookings may be canceled up to 24 hours prior to the booking time without penalty.

 Users who no-show or cancel with less than 24 hours notice will still be charged.

 All major pieces of equipment can be booked by users with relevant access privileges.

-Full and partial service: For full service, (i.e., MBSU staff do the reactions for you), samples brought in before 11:00 AM will be processed and loaded the same day, (with results available the next morning at about 10:00.
+Full Service (i.e., MBSU staff do the reactions for you): Samples brought in before 11:00 AM will be processed and loaded the same day, with results available the next morning at about 10:00.
 If the run for the day is full, the samples will go on the next day’s run.

 Self-serve: Please see facility staff if you have questions about self-serve sequencing.

-These will be available on a first come/first served basis.
+These will be available on a first come, first served basis.
 We anticipate a high volume of usage.
 Each user will be expected to leave a labeled rack for the next user to place their reactions in.
 The subsequent user will be held responsible for securely storing the previous user’s reactions, prior to running their own reactions.

-This currently consists of: Anthony Cornish (committee chair), Corey Davis, Troy Locke, Sophie Dang, Cheryl Nargang, plus a user group.
+The members of the Oversight Committee include: Anthony Cornish (committee chair), Corey Davis, Troy Locke, Sophie Dang, Cheryl Nargang, and a user group.
 The oversight committee reports to the Associate Chair Research.